 You can visit our parks pages to find out more about your local parks

 Walking also provides an easy and cheap way of getting around on shorter journeys.
 As well as the network of footways and shortcuts which can make the trip quicker than driving.

 There are also Public Rights of Way (PRoW) which can offer an alternative walking route in some areas of the city.

 Follow that fish!
-Pick up a Seven Seas Fish Trail leaflet from our tourist information centre and follow an A - Z of fish swimming across Hull’s pavements, through the Old Town and down to the beautiful riverfront.
+Pick up a Seven Seas Fish Trail leaflet from our tourist information centre or download from this page and follow an A - Z of fish swimming across Hull’s pavements, through the Old Town and down to the beautiful riverfront.
 Seek out the hidden shrimp, but beware of the shark basking outside a high-street bank!
 The young and young at heart will enjoy exploring the city by finding the fish.
 41 in total, catch them all by following Hull’s unique pavement of fish and net yourself a certificate on completion.

 You can download maps for a range of unguided walks around Hull below.

 Walk Hull is a walking initiative developed in collaboration between Fitmums & Friends, Hull Culture & Leisure and Hull City Council for West Park.
 There are seven pink signs situated around the footpaths of the park, simply scan the QR code with your smartphone’s camera to be taken to the Walk Hull webpage.
 Scan a second code and the website will tell you how far you’ve travelled between the two points and how long it took!

 Walk Hull also counts up the total distanced travelled by all users and records milestones for the community.

 You can choose your own route and all the signs are situated along the existing pathways so are accessible to all Park users of any age or mobility.
 Try it friends, family or on your own and get more active.